StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 {{< properties

-stags="Church > Is not a human institution or physical building, but inclusion is based upon saving faith in Jesus Christ"
+stags="Church > Is not a human institution or physical building, but is based upon saving faith in Jesus Christ"

 >}}